colebob9/CraftyBackupScript/README.md

 This script is meant to be manually triggered as backups are not deleted in the Snapshots folder.

+If you want to make the latest snapshot fo  all the servers you have, make a shell script triggering every Backup script ([example](https://gist.github.com/colebob9/acc66116d849fa2bb351a27c56fe3762)), then trigger both scripts by using command `./backupall.sh; python3 CBS-Snapshot.py`

 ## Requirements
 * Python 3 (to run the script)
 * Any plain text editor: Notepad++, TextEdit, or nano will do fine.